Weird and unique must-see museums in Croatia

 Opened: 2010 (old museum in 1969)

-If you like to take selfies, you will enjoy the Museum of Selfie and Memories that offers various selfie environments like a golden bathroom, a colorful ball pit pool, or pink flamingos.
+If you like to take selfies, you will enjoy the Museum of Selfie and Memories, which offers various selfie environments like a golden bathroom, a colorful ball pit pool, or pink flamingos.
 It is a place to have fun with your traveling buddies while taking memorable photos.

 Name: Museum of Selfie and Memories Dubrovnik